 - Operating a Māori Relations team (Te Hunga Whiriwhiri) to provide enhanced assistance and advice

-Greater Wellington Regional Council hopes that building capacity through these avenues will enable Māori to contribute to decision-making processes.
+We hope that building capacity through these avenues will enable and support Māori to contribute to decision-making processes.
 We continue to work on ways we can build stronger relationships with Māori and meet our new obligations under the Local Government Act 2002.

 Get in touch